 How is PRP Prepared?

-Applications of PRP in Sports Medicine
+Applications of PRP in Sports & Regenerative Medicine

 PRP therapy has gained popularity among athletes for its potential to expedite recovery from injuries.
 Common conditions treated with PRP include: